In this guide, we will discuss the Tor browser, how it works, how to use it, and how to ensure your safety and security.

 Tor Browser is software that lets you surf the internet and use all web services anonymously.
 Nobody — not even government organizations, law enforcers, or big corporations — would be able to check your browsing history or track your location, provided you follow certain security practices.

 There are several main categories of Tor Browser users:

-Of course, criminals infiltrating the dark web — to exchange information, sell services, or run illegal marketplaces — could theoretically form another category of user.
+Of course, criminals infiltrating the dark web — to exchange information, sell services, or run illegal marketplaces — could theoretically form another user category.

 Short for “The Onion Router,” Tor is based on a technique called onion routing.

-Considering that any network surveillance relies heavily on the information about the source and destination of data, this technique makes it much harder to trace any kind of network activity to the source.
+Since any network surveillance relies heavily on the information about the source and destination of data, this technique makes it much harder to trace any network activity to the source.

 In terms of privacy, Tor offers the best level of anonymity.
 This doesn’t necessarily mean that Tor Browser is perfect, but it does provide another layer of security for your day-to-day browsing.

 In terms of safety, Tor is perfect for normal web browsing.
-However, it’s not 100% secure, especially if you use it to access illicit marketplaces or message boards in the dark web.
+However, it’s not 100% secure, especially if you use it to access illicit marketplaces or message boards on the dark web.

-To help you minimize risk, we’ll get into a few recommendations later on.
+To help you minimize risk, we’ll get into a few recommendations later.
 But one basic tip we’ll share now is that it’d be a great idea to use a VPN while browsing with Tor Browser.